infinitered/ignite/docs/Navigation.md

 ### Sidebar Navigation

 Ignite comes with an example sidebar navigation, aka "drawer" navigator.

-MAVERICKTODO: Add info about the example drawer here.
+It is implemented using the `DrawerLayout` from [React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/api/components/drawer-layout/), a cross-platform replacement for [React Native's DrawerLayoutAndroid](https://reactnative.dev/docs/drawerlayoutandroid.html).

+The view passed via `renderNavigationView` prop is the content rendered to the side of the screen, which can be pulled in or opened by the toggle button press.
+Here is where you can render header information (perhaps a company logo or logged in user avatar along with labels), menu items, logout or settings functionality and more.

+`DrawerLayout` also allows you to customize the behavior (open/close speed, overlay position), style and even has events to track the progress and states of the drawer transitioning.
+See more info at the [documentation](https://docs.swmansion.com/react-native-gesture-handler/docs/api/components/drawer-layout/).

 ### Modals